-At the end of 2010 the Institute of Medicine (IOM), an independent, non-profit, non-government organization, based in the USA published the findings of a lengthy study to define the references values that best represent the levels of vitamin D and calcium that are optimal for human health1.
-The select panel of scientists and clinicians that made up this IOM committee was faced with several challenges, not the least because the physiology and nutrition of vitamin D and calcium has for many years been intertwined.
+At the end of 2010, the Institute of Medicine (IOM), an independent, nonprofit, nongovernment organization, based in the USA published the findings of a lengthy study to define the references values that best represent the levels of vitamin D and calcium that are optimal for human health.1 The select panel of scientists and clinicians that made up this IOM committee was faced with several challenges, not the least because the physiology and nutrition of vitamin D and calcium has for many years been intertwined.
 An additional challenge to any appraisal of vitamin D nutrition is the terminology that defines the various metabolites contributing to vitamin D physiology.
-The term "vitamin D" specifically refers to the parental vitamin D produced endogenously by the action of sunlight on 7-dehydrocholesterol in skin (also known as vitamin D_3 , or cholecalciferol), or obtained from dietary foodstuffs as either vitamin D_3 or vegetable vitamin D2 (also known as ergocalciferol).
-Vitamin D derived from sunlight or diet undergoes metabolism, firstly to 25-hydroxyvitamin D (25OHD) which is the main circulating form of vitamin D used to define "vitamin D status".
-At physiological concentrations, 250HD appears to be inactive as a signaling molecule.
-Consequently the target cell function of vitamin D is determined by conversion of 25OHD to active 1,25-dihydroxyvitamin D (1,25(OH)2D), which is catalyzed by the vitamin D-activating enzyme 25-hydroxyvitamin D-1 α -hydroxylase (CYP27B1).
-The 1,25(OH)2D produced in this manner then functions as a steroid hormone by binding to the nuclear vitamin D receptor (VDR) and acting as a regulator of gene transcription2.
+The term 'vitamin D' specifically refers to the parental vitamin D produced endogenously by the action of sunlight on 7-dehydrocholesterol in skin (also known as vitamin D3, or cholecalciferol), or obtained from dietary foodstuffs as either vitamin D3 or vegetable vitamin D2 (also known as ergocalciferol).
+Vitamin D derived from sunlight or diet undergoes metabolism, firstly to 25-hydroxyvitamin D (25OHD) that is the main circulating form of vitamin D used to define 'vitamin D status'.
+At physiological concentrations, 25OHD appears to be inactive as a signalling molecule.
+Consequently, the target cell function of vitamin D is determined by conversion of 25OHD to active 1,25-dihydroxyvitamin D [1,25(OH)2D], which is catalysed by the vitamin D-activating enzyme 25-hydroxyvitamin D-1α-hydroxylase (CYP27B1).
+The 1,25(OH)2D produced in this manner then functions as a steroid hormone by binding to the nuclear vitamin D receptor (VDR) and acting as a regulator of gene transcription.2

-In the section of the IOM report that focuses specifically on vitamin D, the committee addressed four principal issues: 1) the health outcomes that are associated with vitamin D and its principal metabolites - pro-hormone 25OHD and active $1,25(OH)2D$; 2) the circulating level of vitamin D (or more precisely the serum concentration of 25OHD) that is optimal for these health outcomes; 3) the daily intake of vitamin D required to achieve and maintain optimal vitamin D (25OHD) status; 4) the likelihood of adverse side-effects from vitamin D supplementation.
-The report concluded that classical effects on skeletal homeostasis remained the most clinically robust health outcome associated with vitamin D1.
-Based on this the IOM suggested that a serum level of 50 nM (20 ng/ml) 25OHD was sufficient to optimize bone mineral density (BMD) as a marker of skeletal health for most populations in the United States and Canada.
-However, the IOM did acknowledge that people with darker skin pigmentation (for whom UV-light induction of epidermal vitamin D production is less efficient), and those living at more Northerly latitudes may find it harder to meet this target level.
+In the section of the IOM report that focuses specifically on vitamin D, the committee addressed four principal issues: (i) the health outcomes that are associated with vitamin D and its principal metabolites - pro-hormone 25OHD and active 1,25(OH)2D; (ii) the circulating level of vitamin D (or more precisely the serum concentration of 25OHD) that is optimal for these health outcomes; (iii) the daily intake of vitamin D required to achieve and maintain optimal vitamin D (25OHD) status; (iv) the likelihood of adverse side-effects from vitamin D supplementation.
+The report concluded that classical effects on skeletal homoeostasis remained the most clinically robust health outcome associated with vitamin D.1 Based on this, the IOM suggested that a serum level of 50 nm (20 ng/ml) 25OHD was sufficient to optimize bone mineral density (BMD) as a marker of skeletal health for most populations in the United States and Canada.
+However, the IOM did acknowledge that people with darker skin pigmentation (for whom UV-light induction of epidermal vitamin D production is less efficient) and those living at more Northerly latitudes may find it harder to meet this target level.
 This may be particularly relevant to populations in Northern Europe, where several countries are further North than many Canadian cities.
-To achieve the 50 nM target level of circulating 25OHD, the IOM recommended a modest increase in the recommended daily allowance for supplemental vitamin D to 600 IU/day.
-They also stated that although no adverse side-effects had been reported for doses of supplemental vitamin D up to 10,000 IU/day, a safe upper limit of 4,000 IU/day was preferable.
-The IOM also pointed out that although clinical trials data did not currently support non-skeletal actions of vitamin D as a robust health outcome, there was nevertheless sufficient evidence to support more detailed studies in the future.
+To achieve the 50 nM target level of circulating 25OHD, the IOM recommended a modest increase in the recommended daily allowance for supplemental vitamin D to 600 IU/ day.
+They also stated that although no adverse side-effects had been reported for doses of supplemental vitamin D up to 10 000 IU/day, a safe upper limit of 4000 IU/day was preferable.
+The IOM also pointed out that although clinical trials data did not currently support nonskeletal actions of vitamin D as a robust health outcome, there was nevertheless sufficient evidence to support more detailed studies in future.